19hours/sg-statutes/Acts/Income Tax Act.md

 [19/2013]

-(3) The Comptroller may by notice require any person to give orally or in writing, as may be required, all such information concerning his or any other person’s income or assets or liabilities as may be demanded of him by the Comptroller for the purposes of this Act.
+(3) The Comptroller may by notice require any person to give orally, in writing, or through the electronic service, as may be required, all such information concerning his or any other person’s income or assets or liabilities as may be demanded of him by the Comptroller for the purposes of this Act.

 [19/2013]

+[Act 2 of 2016 wef 11/04/2016]

 (3A) The time for compliance with a notice under subsection (3) shall be 21 days from the date of service of the notice or such other period as the Comptroller considers appropriate.